There is more to Somatic Experiencing than doing Somatic Exercises

 However, focusing on just exercises to nurture safety can only get you so far

 An additional, and significant component to Somatic Experiencing (and healing trauma overall), is nurturing a sense of safety through co-regulation.
-Co-regulation is what happens when you are connecting with another Being you feel safe with.
-It is why you may feel settled or at peace after spending time with a close friend in a cafe.
+Co-regulation is what happens when you are connecting with a Resource that you feel safe with.
+It is why you may feel settled after spending time with a close friend in a cafe.
 Why you may feel more “like yourself” when playing fetch with your dog.
-Or maybe the anxiety, fear, and irritability that was hijacking you has lessened since sharing the same room as your therapist.
+Maybe the anxiety, fear, and irritability that was hijacking you has lessened since sharing the same room as your therapist.
+Or, you even feel at ease after watching your favorite TV show.

 We are literally wired for connection.
 It is why the Ventral Vagal branch of the Vagus Nerve (the social engagement part of our Parasympathetic Nervous System) has so many connections in the face.
 See below: